TimRohr22/Cauldron/APILogic/README.md

     !somescript {& if [[1d10]] > 3 } $[[0]].value {& end}

 ...because the `$[[0]]` roll is available when the value is extracted from it.
-This command, on the other hand, will not work properly:
+This command (below), on the other hand, will not work properly:

     !somescript {& if @|Bob the Slayer|basket_weaving} \[\[ @\{Bob the Slayer|basket_weaving}d10\]\] {& end} $[[0]].value
 APILogic will try to extract the value from the `0` roll in the roll array on the first pass of the parser.
 At that time, the inline roll hasn't resolved or occurred, yet.
-It is only after the command line is unescaped that the inline roll is detected and caught by the Roll20 parsers.
+It is only after the command line is unescaped and reexamined by the Roll20 parser that the inline roll is detected.
 In this case, the roll marker should be deferred, too (`$\[\[0\]\].value` or `$[[0]]\.value`).

 Also note that any/all inline rolls are executed and caught by the Roll20 parser if they are recognized with the Roll20 parsing is invoked (as many times as necessary).
-These all exists, whether or not they are a part of text that will ultimately be included in the final command line or not.
-However, if you defer an inline roll in a section of command line that will never be parsed (for instance, it is in a `false` branch of the IF block, that text will never be unescaped, so that roll will never exist.
+These all exists, whether or not they are a part of text that will ultimately be included in the final command line.
+However, if you defer an inline roll in a section of command line that will never be parsed (for instance, it is in a `false` branch of the IF block), that text will never be unescaped, so that roll will never exist.

 Remember that APILogic is helping you construct the command line based on conditional checks, and if you would normally feed the resulting roll structure in the command line to an API call to another script, the chances are good that the receiving script already knows how to handle the inline rolls and roll markers.
 Most of the time, then, you shouldn't have to extract the result value for roll that is part of a command line that will ultimately be picked up by another script.
 ## Advanced Usage and Tricks